zz85/nwc-viewer/README.md

 ## NWC File Format
 I wrote a nwc parser/converter back in 2005 [nwc2ly.py](https://github.com/zz85/nwc2ly.py) using the "french cafe approach".
 The decoder used here was initially a port of the python version with additions to support versions 2.7 and nwctext.

+## Music Notation Rendering
+Although the purpose of this project is not solely music notation, my intention is to build a simple, basic but functional renderer for my own education purposes.
+Perhaps parts of it can be repurpose if there are intentions to extend the functionality of it.

 ## Progress